telefonicaid/iotagent-node-lib/README.md

 	port: '1026'
     	}
 ```
-* **server**: configuration used to create the Context Server (port where the IoT Agent will be listening as a Context Provider).
+* **server**: configuration used to create the Context Server (port where the IoT Agent will be listening as a Context Provider and base root to prefix all the paths).
+The `port` attribute is required.
+If no `baseRoot` attribute is used, '/' is used by default.
 E.g.:
 ```
 	{
+	baseRoot: '/',
         port: 4041
     	}
 ```